Apollo's Song: Plot

-In his first experience, Shogo is in Nazi Germany as a German stormtrooper, where he falls in love with the Jewish Elise.
+In his first experience, Shogo is in Nazi Germany as a German stormtrooper, where he falls in love with the Jewish woman named Elise.
 Shogo helps her to escape, but she shoots him when she discovers her parents were killed.
-Wounded, Shogo is able to shoot and kill the soldiers who beat Elise.
-They then die side by side as they declare their love for one another.
-When he wakes up on the clinic, Shogo is hypnotized, and has a vision of an idyllic island he inhabits with a photographer named Naomi, after their plane crashes.
-After some time, a ship full of poachers approaches the island, but a conflict with the animals ensues and Naomi is killed by a stray bullet.
-Shogo and the animals perish after the believed-to-be-dormant volcano erupts.
+Wounded, Shogo can shoot and kill the soldiers who beat Elise.
+They then die side by side as they declare their love for one another, but the next morning, a search party eventually finds the dead soldiers and Elise, carrying her away from a dying Shogo.
+When he wakes up at the clinic, Shogo is hypnotized and has a vision of an idyllic island he inhabits with a photographer named Naomi, after their plane crashes and gets stranded on the island filled with pairs of animals.
+After some time, Shogo and Naomi see a ship in the distance that comes to help any inhabitants on the island.
+Shogo asks them to take the animals, but the Crewmen, not wanting to care for the animals, begin shooting them as conflict with the animals ensues, and Naomi is killed by a stray bullet, leaving Shogo and the animals perish after the believed-to-be-dormant volcano erupts.